Mona-Bhagat/SQL-Data-cleaning-project/README.md

 This project aims entirely at showcasing data-cleaning skills through SQL

 # Data Sources
-The primary dataset used for this analysis is the "Nashville Housing Data for Data Cleaning" file, which contains detailed information about each sale made by the company.
+The primary dataset used for this analysis is the "Nashville Housing Data for Data Cleaning" file.

 # Tools
 	• Excel